directus/directus/docs/configuration/data-flows/data-flows.md

 ### Variables within Flows

-The above keynames can also be used as variables throughout your data flow:
+The above key names can also be used as variables throughout your data flow:

 ```JSON
 {